johngraham660/puppet-ssh/docs/INFO.md

 Data type: `Boolean`

-Ensure the service is enabled in systemd
+Determines if the service should start with the system boot. true will start the autofs service on boot. false will not start the autofs service on boot.

 ##### `ssh_service_ensure`

 Data type: `Enum['running', 'stopped']`

-Ensure the service is running
+Determines state of the service.
+Can be set to: running or stopped.

 ##### `ssh_config_x11forwarding`